learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 k8s-hello-world-55f48f8c94-xzvlc  1/1   Running 0       1m
 ```

-A Service was created to load balance the requests across ten replicas:
+A Service was created to load balance the requests across the ten replicas:

 ```bash
 $ kubectl get services